MechanicalRock/mechanicalrock.github.io/_posts/2020-06-16-life-locks.md

 ### Unspoken Requirement

-The last and unspoken requirement can be found in this [complete CloudFormation template](/assets/2020-06-03-life-locks-example-template.yml).
+The last and unspoken requirement can be found in this [GitHub Gist](https://gist.github.com/mechanicalpete/10b8aa6a48ece0ea457724bbf9e52a8f){:target="_blank" rel="noopener"} or [complete CloudFormation template file](/assets/2020-06-03-life-locks-example-template.yml){:target="_blank" rel="noopener"}.

 ## Definitions